![]() |

 For

-Since these types of isomers are different molecules with different properties, they need to have individual unique names.
+Since these types of isomers are different molecules with different properties, they need to have individual and unique names.

 These rules are used to establish the priority of the groups attached to the stereocenter and are based on atomic number, and the first point of difference.
-The rules are outlined below, specific examples are provided within the pages for the different scenarios, see the links below.
+The rules are outlined below, specific examples are provided within the following pages for the different scenarios, see the links below.

 Cahn-Ingold-Prelog priority rules